ChessCom/android-chessclock/README.md

 android
 =======

-DroidFish should be lib project and must have output as /bin/classes DroidFish depends on CuckoChessEngine
+DroidFish should be lib project and must have output as \libraries\DroidFish\bin\classes DroidFish depends on CuckoChessEngine
-CuckoChessEngine must have output as /bin
+CuckoChessEngine must have output as \libraries\CuckooChessEngine\bin